Genez-io/deployapps-landing-page/content/posts/how-to-schedule-tasks-with-genezio.md

 import { GenezioDeploy, GenezioMethod } from "@genezio/types";

 /**
- * This class can be deployed on genezio infrastructure
+ * This class can be deployed on DeployApps infrastructure
  * using the "genezio deploy" command or tested locally using "genezio local".
  */
 @GenezioDeploy()